HmbleCreator/NiftyBot/README.md

 - Consider transaction costs and slippage in real trading
 - Market conditions can change rapidly

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

-## 📞 Support

-For questions or support, please open an issue on GitHub or contact the development team.

 ---

 **Happy Trading! 🎯**